Fynn9563/Task-Sphere/README.md

 - **Day Views:** Open separate windows to view tasks scheduled for each day.
 - **Persistent Storage:** Uses SQLite database to store tasks persistently.

-Certainly!
 Here's a detailed guide for someone who may not be familiar with using the Command Prompt or Terminal:

 ## Installation